Easy Plants to Grow and Enjoy Every Day.

 She savoured the simple pleasures of life; even before the intrusions of phones and apps, it was quite a rare gift to have, and one I’m grateful she handed on.

-Through the good times and the hard (and there have been plenty of the latter for most of us this year), being able to pause and appreciate the wonder that is around us can be life changing.
+Through the good times and the hard (and there have been plenty of the latter for most of us in the post-Covid era), being able to pause and appreciate the wonder that is around us can be life-changing.
 And that’s no exaggeration.
-While it took a good few decades to truly kick in, I feel privileged to have inherited that wonderful ability from Mum.
+While it took a good few decades to kick in, I feel privileged to have inherited that wonderful ability from Mum.
 I also appreciate that for many, perspective and seeing the bright side isn’t always easy.

 Those daily reminders of the beauty of life could come from a loaf of bread, fresh from the oven and held up to the nose to inhale deeply; or maybe a ripe fig sliced open to reveal its intricately seeded anatomy.
 For a gardener like me, it’s the other-worldly softening of November fog, a string of fat dew drops clinging to the spreading branches of an acer, or the velveteen promise of a magnolia bud in winter.